The man

 resilience when everything collapses (Shackleton), the rigour of daily work as the only compass (Charcot).

-All three understood the same thing: the Deep South does not reward courage — it punishes lack of method.
+All three verified the same thing: in the Deep South, courage does not make up for a lack of method.